Fertulity IVF

 In Vitro Fertilisation in the Natural Cycle

-This approach is based on the natural development of a follicle, but is enhanced with low doses of medication to prevent premature ovulation.
-This preserves the simplicity of the natural cycle while significantly reducing the risk of cancellation.
-It is a safer alternative for women with limited ovarian response.
+This approach is based on the natural development of a single follicle, but it is supported by low doses of medication to prevent premature ovulation.

 3